victorpena1/Churn-Prediction-Case/README.md

 ## What performance metric did you use to evaluate the model?
 Why?

-I used accuracy, precision, and recall to evaluate our model.
+I used accuracy, precision, and recall to evaluate my model.
 I used these because they are the best metrics available to evaluate a Random Forest model.
 I originally used accuracy because my outcome classes were relatively balanced.

 ## Based on insights from the model, what plans do you propose to reduce churn?